 Around 1.9 million people are diagnosed with cancer every year.
-Chemotherapy being the major reason for hair loss apart from burns, alopecia, and trichotillomania.
+Chemotherapy is the major reason for hair loss apart from burns, alopecia, and trichotillomania.
 Losing hair removes the hope of recovery and frightens the possibility that one may never look the same.

 However, that is a debatable opinion; wigs have helped people gain confidence in getting back on terms with their future.
 Many charities accept hair based on certain criteria, after which they are made into wigs and distributed to their applicants for free.

-Here are 8 Best Hair Donation Charities:
+Here are 8 Best Hair Donation Organizations and Charities:

 A Therapist, Jeffrey Paul, founded Wigs for Kids to help those suffering from medical issues who lose their hair.
 Hair stylists and donors are bought together to help children facing burns, chemotherapy, alopecia, trichotillomania, or other medical issues which result in hair loss.